Electronic Music Course – Specialist Module | Accademia Nazionale di Santa Cecilia

 SWIFT: BIC BNL IITRR

-The receipt of the payment for attendance should be sent to the academic office (segreteria didattica) before the start of classes.
+Proof of payment of the attendance fee must be sent to the Academic Secretariat before the start of classes.

-Students may pay the attendance fee in two instalments of equal amount, the second of which is to be paid by no later than 01 March.
+Students may pay the attendance fee in two equal instalments, the second due by 1 March.

-Withdrawal from the course shall not entitle the student to be refunded what was paid.
+Withdrawal from the course does not entitle the student to a refund of any amounts paid.

 Information and contacts